beenotung/quick-erd/README.md

 ## Todo

 - publish text-to-knex and pg-to-text as npm bin
-- improve "Auto Place" algorithm
+- auto avoid relationship lines overlap the tables